chaoss/augur/docs/new-install.md

 1. Clone Augur, or clone your fork of Augur if you wish to make contributions
 2. Install `redis-server` at the operating system level
 3. Make sure you have `Go` version is 1.19.3.
 If you don't know how to install `Go`, instructions are provided during the installation process.
-4. Create a Python Virtual Environment `python3 -m venv ~/virtual-env-directory`
+4. Create a Python Virtual Environment `python3 -m venv ~/virtual-env-directory` (use `python3.9 -m venv` if on Ubuntu 22.04, as it defaults to python 3.10, which will not compile the machine learning workers.)
 5. Activate your Python Virtual Environment `source ~/virtual-env-directory/bin/activate`
 6. From the root of the Augur Directory, type `make install`
 7. You will be prompted to provide your GitHub username and password, your GitLab username and password, and the postgresql database where you want to have the Augur Schema built.
 You will also be prompted to provide a directory where repositories will be clone into.